PlatONnetwork/platon.py/docs/providers.rst

    that requires multiple providers, create and configure a new web3 instance per connection.

-If you are already happily connected to your Ethereum node, then you can skip the rest of the Providers section.
+If you are already happily connected to your Platon node, then you can skip the rest of the Providers section.

 .. _choosing_provider: